Behavior

 If, in the judgment of a library staff member, an individual’s behavior is unmanageable, abusive or indicates a threat of physical harm to library employees, customers, or property, the staff will execute Step 3 immediately or call the police immediately.
 Suspension of library use for a specified time period may be issued depending on the severity of the situation.
 A brief written report about the incident and the action taken will be filed with the Library Director.
 A written appeal to reconsider the suspension can be made to the City Manager or his/her designee.

-All children of elementary school age must be in the company of a parent/care-giver while in the library.
-Even if the child is attending a program, it is required that the parent/caregiver remains in the library throughout the program.
+• Even if the child is attending a program, it is required that the parent/adult caregiver remain in the library building throughout the program.